microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

     }
 ```

-## Complex visualizer object source interactions
+## Work with large and complex objects

 If the retrieval of data from the *visualizer object source* cannot be done with a single parameterless call to `RequestDataAsync`, you can instead perform a more complex message exchange with the *visualizer object source* by invoking [RequestDataAsync<TMessage, TResponse>(TMessage, JsonSerializer?, CancellationToken)](../../api/Microsoft.VisualStudio.Extensibility.md#M-Microsoft-VisualStudio-Extensibility-DebuggerVisualizers-VisualizerObjectSourceClient-RequestDataAsync``2-``0,Newtonsoft-Json-JsonSerializer,System-Threading-CancellationToken-) multiple times and sending different *messages* to the *visualizer object source*.
-Both the message and response will be serialized by the VisualStudio.Extensibility infrastructure using Newtonsoft.Json.
+Both the message and response is serialized by the VisualStudio.Extensibility infrastructure using Newtonsoft.Json.
 Other overrides of `RequestDataAsync` allow you to use `JToken` objects or implement custom serialization and deserialization.

 You can implement any custom protocol using different messages to retrieve information from the *visualizer object source*.
 The most common use case for this feature is breaking the retrieval of a potentially large object into multiple calls to avoid `RequestDataAsync` timing out.